The Impact of Batch Learning in Stochastic Linear Bandits: Batch learning for stochastic linear bandits

-\paragraph{Intuition.} From Assumption \ref{monotonicity}, it follows that after timestep $\tau := \min\{t: f(t) > 0 \}$ policy $\policy$ in the worst-case: (i) chooses the optimal action with non-zero probability; and (ii) acts more optimally within each consequent timestep.
+From Assumption \ref{instance_dependent_monotonicity}, it follows that after timestep $\tau_{\theta_*} := \min\{t: f_{\theta_*}(t) > 1/K \}$ policy $\policy$ in the worst-case scenario: (i) behaves better than the policy that acts uniformly at random; and (ii) acts more optimally within each consequent timestep.
 As such, while batch and online ``short" policies ($\batchpolicy$ and $\dumnpolicy$) remain the same, online policy $\policy$ gets better in the worst case and, therefore, chooses optimal action more often, providing lower regret.
-Thus, to get the desired result for the general case, it is enough to split the horizon $\horizon$ into two phases: before and after timestep $\tau$, and ensure that all three policy specifications behave similarly during the first phase.
+Thus, it would be enough to split the horizon $\horizon$ into two phases: before and after timestep $\tau_{\theta_*}$, and ensure that all three policy specifications behave similarly during the first phase.
 That is to say, some na\"ive policy $\policy^0$ operates independently of history $\history_{\timeidx}$ during phase 1.